maximistic/SlidelyFormApp/README.md

-If the files are not organized properly, download the zip file (slidelytask2.zip) directly and use it.
-It has all the necessary conditions satisfied to run the web app.
+# SlidelyFormApp

-**Functionality of Google Forms in a Windows Desktop App:**
+Replicating the functionality of Google Forms in a Windows Desktop App

+## Overview
+A Windows Forms application that allows users to create, view, search, and delete submissions similar to a Google Form including fields such as Name, Email, Phone number, Github Repo Link and Stopwatch-Time.
+A Sleek Windows Forms application that brings the Functionality of a basic Google Forms right to your Desktop.
+This app lets you effortlessly create, view, search, and delete submissions with ease, capturing  essential details such as Name, Email, Phone Number, GitHub Repo Link, and Stopwatch Time, all with a user-friendly interface.

-**For the Desktop App, there are 3 interconnected components - MainForm.vb, CreateSubmissionForm.vb and ViewSubmissionForm.vb**
+## The Desktop App has 3 interconnected components - MainForm.vb, CreateSubmissionForm.vb and ViewSubmissionForm.vb

-    - MainForm.vb has 2 buttons, "View Submissions" and "Create New Submission".
+    * MainForm.vb has 2 buttons, "View Submissions" and "Create New Submission".
-    - Clicking the "View Submissions" button opens up a form ("CreateSubmissionForm.vb") to view previous submissions made by the user.
+    * Clicking the "View Submissions" button opens up a form ("ViewSubmissionsForm.vb") to view previous submissions made by the user.
-        - "View Submissions" form has two buttons - "Previous" and "Next".
+        * ViewSubmissionsForm.vb form has two buttons - "Previous" and "Next".
-        - By default, the "View Submissions" form displays the first entry. previous and next buttons let the user go through all form entries one by one.
+        * By default, the "View Submissions" form displays the first entry. previous and next buttons let the user go through all form entries one by one.
-    - Clicking the "Create New Submission" button opens up a form to create submissions.
+    * Clicking the "Create New Submission" button opens up a form to create submissions.
-        - It has editable fields for Name, Email, Phone Number, a GitHub repo link.
+        * It has editable fields for Name, Email, Phone Number, a GitHub repo link.
 This form also has a button that resumes and pauses a stopwatch.
-        - The stopwatch does not reset from 0 everytime it is paused.
+        * The stopwatch does not reset from 0 everytime it is paused.

-**The Backend (backend > src > app.ts) is an Express App made with TypeScript and using a JSON file as a database to store submissions.**
+ ## The Backend (backend > src > app.ts) is an Express App made with TypeScript and using a JSON file as a database to store submissions.

-    - The backend has 3 endpoints:
+    * The backend has 3 endpoints:
-        - /ping - A GET request that always returns True
+        * /ping - A GET request that always returns True
-        - /submit - A POST request with parameters "name", "email", "phone", "github_link" and "stopwatch_time"
+        * /submit - A POST request with parameters "name", "email", "phone", "github_link" and "stopwatch_time"
-        - /read - A GET request with query parameter "index" which is a 0-index for reading the (index+1)th form submission.
+        * /read - A GET request with query parameter "index" which is a 0-index for reading the (index+1)th form submission.

-- To run the Backend, make sure the backend folder is placed as follows:** bin > Debug > backend**.
-- make sure the following are installed:
--     npm install
+## How to Install and use this project

+1. Clone the project
+2. Open SlidelyFormAPP and click on FormApp.sln (which opens up a Visual Studio Window)
+3. MainForm.vb, CreateSubmissionForm.vb and ViewSubmissionsForm.vb are the 3 files to open up.
+4. If ViewSubmissionsForm.vb returns an error while opening, click on "Ignore and Continue" followed by "Yes"
-      npm install express body-parser @types/express @types/body-parser @types/node
+5. Before running the desktop app, setup the node js dependencies as: npm install npm install express body-parser @types/express @types/body-parser @types/node
+6. Once all the dependencies are set, navigate to bin > Debug > backend and run the following command to start the backend server npm start

-- Start by running the server (**npm start**) in a terminal and when the server is listening (Server is running on http://localhost:3000), run the frontend in visual studio. db.json (backend > src > db.json) acts as the database by storing the form's data.
+7. Once the Backend is up and running and the server is listening (Server is running on http://localhost:3000), run the Desktop App in visual studio.

-Use SlidelyFormApp > MainForm.vb, ViewSubmissions.vb and createSubmissionForm.vb and backend > src > app.ts

-UpdatedViewSubmissionsForm.vb and updatedapp.ts - above and beyond (have inbuilt buttons to delete forms, search forms using the email id provided). heads up - if the design file doesn't open (due to some duplication error), click on ignore and continue and proceed with running the files.
+db.json (backend > src > db.json) acts as the database by storing the form's data.

+## Features of the project
+1. Navigate Between Create and View Submissions
+2. Create New Submissions
+3. View existing Submissions
+4. Search Submissions by their Email address
+5. Delete Submissions from the database
+6. Stop Watch

+## Keyboard Shortcuts
+1. Ctrl + V : VIEW SUBMISSIONS
+2. Ctrl + N : CREATE NEW SUBMISSION/ NEXT
+3. Ctrl + S : SEARCH/ SUBMIT
+4. Ctrl + P : PREVIOUS
+5. Ctrl + D : DELETE
+6. Ctrl + T : TOGGLE STOPWATCH

 Some working images for reference: